 Yes.
 This year SF Match will continue a post-interview in-person visitation opportunity as a Live Open House.
-Interviews will conclude on December 20, and programs must submit their rank lists by January 3.
-Starting on January 4, programs have the option to hold in-person open houses only for those applicants who interviewed with them.
-An applicant may reserve a slot for an in-person visit after being interviewed using the SF Match scheduling platform, but the name of the applicant reserving the slot will not be released to programs until AFTER the program rank lists have been submitted on January 3rd.
+Interviews will conclude on December 19, and programs must submit their rank lists by January 2.
+Starting on January 5, programs have the option to hold in-person open houses only for those applicants who interviewed with them.
+An applicant may reserve a slot for an in-person visit after being interviewed using the SF Match scheduling platform, but the name of the applicant reserving the slot will not be released to programs until AFTER the program rank lists have been submitted on January 2.

-Importantly, these programs will have already submitted their rank lists, but applicant rank lists are not due until January 28 at 12:00 pm (noon) Pacific Time.
+Importantly, these programs will have already submitted their rank lists, but applicant rank lists are not due until January 22 at 12:00 pm (noon) Pacific Time.
 Consequently, these live visits should be a relaxed, pressure-free opportunity for applicants to further evaluate programs.
 They are completely optional for both programs and applicants.

 These sessions will be a maximum of 4 hours in length and may include tours of facilities where residents will train, tours of the city or town where the program is located, and social sessions with residents and faculty.
+Candidates will not be re-interviewed and coercive activities toward applicants are prohibited.